-Surviving the emotional impact is possible and many women can go on to have successful pregnancies.
+Surviving the emotional impact is possible and many individuals can go on to have successful pregnancies.

 What support is available?

-Short-term pregnancy loss counseling is offered through the Women’s Wellness Program.
+Short-term pregnancy loss counseling is offered through the Women’s Wellness Program & Sexual Health Services.
 The program offers safe, confidential and supportive services across PEI.

 Call 1-844-365-8258 (toll-free) to speak with a staff member or to make an appointment.
 No referral is needed.